 Nurse Educator Positions

 Nurse educator careers can lead to a variety of settings outside academia, including hospitals, long-term care facilities, and technical or vocational schools.
 These additional settings also make it possible for nurse educators to explore career paths that lead beyond an instructional role.

 - Education consultants

 - Clinical competency coordinators

-- Curriculum Coordinators identify training needs required for staff development programs and are usually employed in hospitals or other clinical settings.
-They plan, implement, and evaluate the effectiveness of training programs and may also deliver training content.
-They may also be responsible for developing materials to communicate the availability of training programs.
+Nursing education coordinators identify training needs required for staff development programs and are usually employed in hospitals or other clinical settings.
+They plan, implement and evaluate the effectiveness of training programs and may also deliver training content.
+Additionally, they may be responsible for developing materials to communicate the availability of training programs.

-- Education Consultants are commonly hired by specialty practices or healthcare organizations to advise, create, or administer continuing education for clinical staff.
-Working closely with the client, they provide customized training, regulatory compliance audits, and process review and design to ensure that staff can focus on patient care with positive outcomes.
+Education consultants are commonly hired by specialty practices or health care organizations to advise, create or administer continuing education for clinical staff.
+Working closely with the client, they provide customized training, regulatory compliance audits, and process review and design to ensure staff can focus on patient care with positive outcomes.
 Consultants may be independent or work for clinical education providers.

-- Clinical Competency Coordinators work in hospitals or other clinical settings such as nursing homes, to evaluate patient care by assessing the competency of clinical staff on an ongoing basis, evaluating the quality of patient care by bedside observation, and assessing the demonstration of proper procedures and best practices by staff.
+Clinical competency coordinators work in hospitals or other clinical settings, such as nursing homes.
+They evaluate patient care by assessing the competency of clinical staff on an ongoing basis, evaluating the quality of patient care by bedside observation, and assessing the demonstration of proper procedures and best practices by staff.

 Nurse Educator Career Options and Outlook